ipfs/ipfs-docs/docs/concepts/glossary.md

 ### CAR

 The CAR (Content Addressable aRchives) is a format for serialized representation of any [IPLD](#ipld) [DAG](#dag).
-Typically in a file with a .car filename extension or a byte stream marked as [application/vnd.ipld.car](https://www.iana.org/assignments/media-types/application/vnd.ipld.car) media type.
+The CAR format is a way of packaging up content-addressed data into archive files that can be easily stored and transferred.
+Typically in a file with a `.car` filename extension or a byte stream marked as [application/vnd.ipld.car](https://www.iana.org/assignments/media-types/application/vnd.ipld.car) media type.
 [More about CAR](https://ipld.io/specs/transport/car/)

 ### CAR v1